 Every inside sales rep sells differently.
 But, a common variable they share is ‘process.’
 In a nutshell, a sales process is a defined set of actionable steps that helps convert prospects into customers.
 It creates order from chaos.
 As a sales manager, you can be aware of your team’s metrics like the number of prospects converted into customers and the deals won, and also individual metrics like target achieved by each salesperson.
 With a sales process in place, your inside sales team knows what steps to take to move a deal from one stage to another, making sales forecasting a lot easier.

-Analysing your current sales process
+Analyzing your current sales process

 If you have at least five customers, it means your inside sales team follows a sales process, but it may not be well-documented or structured.
 Before you go ahead and build a sales process for your inside sales team, look at your current customers’ list and consider asking the questions: